 - 3.9.3 Options Following Additional Sample Failure.
 When the Participant is notified of a second-sample or additional sample certified rating failure, the Participant has seven (7) calendar days to select one of the following options - Re-rate the Basic Model.
 The re-rating of the affected Basic Model shall be no better than the mean results of the tested samples (Not available for Grid-Enabled Water Heater failing FHR in locked condition).
 If the Basic Model is a Grandfathered Model and the Participant chooses to rerate the UEF, an EF test shall be conducted on all samples, and the mean result will be used to determine compliance with the federal minimum.
-The EF test result shall be greater than or equal to 95.0% of the federal minimum; or - Obsolete the basic model and its derivatives.
+The EF test result shall be greater than or equal to 95.0% of the federal minimum; - Obsolete the basic model and its derivatives; or - Remove the tested input rate from the alternative input rate list in the Directory (only applicable for failures of electric storage models qualified using STEP 2.1.1.1.2).